logicaleak/pokemon-api/README.md

 - e2e tests would be nice
 - Load tests should be added
 - TLS configuration would be needed to be done
+- Make target to generate swagger documentation
+- Sidecar app to serve swagger docs
+- Logging in the api calls can be made into a generic design buy wrapping the functions
+- At the moment the first requests which does not hit the cache takes about 500-600 milliseconds to complete, which is not great for a production endpoint even though it would happen once within the time to live duration of the cache.
+To make this better, a second app could be created either as a separate thread
+(or go routine in this app's case) within the app or as a sidecar to periodically pull all the existing pokemons for the ruby version and generate the descriptions and save into the cache whenever possible.
+This would prevent the users from experiencing the extra wait during the first requests for a pokemon after the time to live of cache values end.
+Even though current version is not great, after the first request the average time for the requests completion is about 2 ms within the app, and 5 ms end to end for the user.